Europa Clipper: Strategy

-Shielding from Jupiter's harsh radiation belt will be provided by a radiation vault with 9.2 mm thick aluminum alloy walls, which will enclose the spacecraft electronics.
-To maximize the effectiveness of this shielding, the electronics will also be nested in the core of the spacecraft for additional radiation protection.
+The spacecraft is expected to receive a total ionizing dose of 2.8 Mrad during the mission.
+Shielding from Jupiter's harsh radiation belt will be provided by a radiation vault with 9.2 mm thick aluminum alloy walls, which enclose the spacecraft electronics.
+To maximize the effectiveness of this shielding, the electronics are also nested in the core of the spacecraft for additional radiation protection.

 Design and construction

+Europa Clipper is a NASA Planetary Science Division mission, designated a Large Strategic Science Mission, and funded under the Planetary Missions Program Office's Solar System Exploration program as its second flight.
+It is also supported by the new Ocean Worlds Exploration Program.

+The spacecraft bus is a 5-meter-long combination of a 150-cm-wide aluminum cylindrical propulsion module and a rectangular box.
+The electronic components are protected from the intense radiation by a 150-kilogram titanium, zinc and aluminum shielded vault in the box.

 Power

 Both radioisotope thermoelectric generator (RTG) and photovoltaic power sources were assessed to power the orbiter.
 Although solar power is only 4% as intense at Jupiter as it is in Earth's orbit, powering a Jupiter orbital spacecraft by solar panels was demonstrated by the Juno mission.
 The alternative to solar panels was a multi-mission radioisotope thermoelectric generator (MMRTG), fueled with plutonium-238.
 The power source has already been demonstrated in the Mars Science Laboratory (MSL) mission.
 Five units were available, with one reserved for the Mars 2020 rover mission and another as backup.
 In September 2013, it was decided that the solar array was the less expensive option to power the spacecraft, and on October 3, 2014, it was announced that solar panels were chosen to power Europa Clipper.
 The mission's designers determined that solar power was both cheaper than plutonium and practical to use on the spacecraft.
 Despite the increased weight of solar panels compared to plutonium-powered generators, the vehicle's mass had been projected to still be within acceptable launch limits.